dario-vega/demo-lab-baggage/README.md

 You can add serverless function back ends to an API deployment specification by using the Console.
 You can also do this by using Terraform or calling directly the OCI API.

-Then **USE** the endpoint to access the Data from your favorite API Browser:
+When the configuration will be finished, you could test the endpoints to retrieve Data using your favorite API Browser:

 ![Working](APIGW_Endpoints.png)